saifsuleman/school-notes/Psychology/Introduction to Conformity.md

 -   **Normative Social Influence:** Humans conform because they want to be accepted from the group - this is an emotional process.
 -   **Informational Social Influence**: Humans conform because they want to know the correct information - this is a cognitive process.

+### Research Support for ISI
 **Lucas et al (2006)** conducted a study which provides research support for ISI, he found that increasing task difficulty directly increased conformity.
+He asked students to give answers to mathematical problems, and there was greater conformity to incorrect answers when they were difficult rather when they were easier ones - this was particularly true for students who rated their mathematical ability as poor.

+### Individual Differences in ISI
+Research shows that NSI does not affect everyone's behaviour in the same way - for example, people who are less concerned with being liked are less affected by NSI than those who care about being liked.
+These people that have a greater need for association with others are described as **nAffiliators**.
+These are people who have a greater need for affiliation - a need for being in a relationship with others. **McGhee and Teevan (1967)** found that students in high need of affiliation were more likely to conform.